syncfusion-content/blazor-docs/blazor/chart/getting-started-wasm.md

 ## Add Chart Component

-To initialize the chart component add the below code to your **Index.razor** view page under **~/Pages** folder.
+To initialize the chart component, add the below code to your **Index.razor** view page under **~/Pages** folder.
 In a new application, if **Index.razor** page has any default content template, then those content can be completely removed and following code can be added.

 ```cshtml
 @page "/"